Sir-Lancaster/cs1440-Lancaster-Kayden-assn2/doc/Plan.md

 *   [ ] Write brief and honest answers to these questions:
     *   What parts of your program are sloppily written and hard to understand?
+        * The CutPaste.py file might be hard to understand.
         *   Are there parts of your program which you aren't quite sure how/why they work?
+            * the for statement on line 36 in the CutPaste.py can be hard for me to understand.
         *   If a bug is reported in a few months, how long would it take you to find the cause?
+            * Because everything is in modules I don't think it would take more than a few hours.
+Maybe a work day.
     *   Will your documentation make sense to...
         *   ...anybody besides yourself?
+            * I hope so.
         *   ...yourself in six month's time?
+            * I should be able to make sense of it. ordered chaos and all that.
     *   How easy will it be to add a new feature to this program in a year?
+        * It sould not take more than a little while to add a new function.
     *   Will your program continue to work after upgrading...
         *   ...your computer's hardware?
+            * As long as it is run on the same version of python it should work.
         *   ...the operating system?
+            * there should be no problem with that.
         *   ...to the next version of Python?
+            * Maybe not.
+It would depend on what changes are made to the next version.
 *   [ ] Make one final commit and push your **completed** Software Development Plan to GitLab.
 *   [ ] Respond to the **Assignment Reflection Survey** on Canvas.